contentful/vault/README.md

     .all() // returns Observable<Cat>
 ```

 The above example creates an `Observable` that subscribes and observes on the same thread initiating the query.
-That changes if this typical use-case is used:
+However, it changes if this typical use-case is used:

 ```java
 vault.observe(Cat.class)